aasdev/iftarcal/README.md

 The iftar signup calendar application allows Islamic centers to provide a web-based management app for community iftar during Ramadan.

-This application was initially developed to support the Iftar program at the [Upper Westchester Muslim Society](uwms.org).
+This application was initially developed to support the Iftar program at the [Upper Westchester Muslim Society](http://www.uwms.org).
 Hopefully it will be useful to other centers providing similar programs for their communities.
+If you find it useful, please make a donation to [UWMS](http://www.uwms.org) to help support the center.

 **Features**